1rezatbz/magic_link_authentication/README.md

 2. Install dependencies: `pipenv install`
 3. Start the server: `pipenv run uvicorn main:app --reload`
 4. Install the requirements: `pip install -r requirements.txt`
+5. install Redis database or change the host and the port to the existing redis connection.

 ## API Endpoints